 Ceramic Classes at NCC

 We push forward through a period of prolonged and challenging adjustments with a practice that has always been a teacher of resiliency—ceramics.
 NCC offers virtual and in-person classes for clay lovers of all ages and aptitudes.
 Never touched clay before?
 Try Land of Round Pots.
 Long-time ceramic artist looking for new skills?
 Check out our Special Topics Classes and workshops.
 Is a kid in your life wanting to get creative with clay?
 Yep, we’ve got a class for that too.

-Registration for the autumn term opens Tuesday, August 2 at 10 am.
+Registration for the spring term opens Tuesday, February 7 at 10 am.

 & Financial Access Scholarships

 Northern Clay Center is committed to maintaining accountability and pursuing action to build meaningful diversity, impactful equity, and genuine inclusivity in the ceramic community.
 We recognize that there are significant and systemic racial and economic impacts that impede participation in the arts, and resulting financial barriers contribute to further divide.
 To address and help bridge financial barriers to ceramic education, NCC is implementing new scholarship options for our education programming to open access to the ceramic arts and welcome all who wish to learn, grow as an artist, and participate in the ceramic arts community.

 We offer two scholarship options: A half-tuition scholarship, open to artists and learners with financial need, and a full-tuition scholarship, open to artists and learners who identify as Black, Indigenous, or a Person of Color.